fj23eslaonda/Wave_by_Wave_Identification/README.md

 |    9  |  0,798  |     34      |  0,00905 |     10     |
 |    10 |  0,794  |     25      |  0,00908 |     25     |

+These five candidates of hyper-parameters were trained again, and the resulting networks were applied to the test set, that comprises images never seen by the network.
+As before, BCE loss and F1 accuracy were used as target performance metrics. **The results are shown in Table 3, ranked in terms of performance.
+Comb.
+3 yields the best performance for the training and validation sets, and it is thus the hyper-parameter combination of choice.
+Henceforth, it is referred as the U-Net model.**

 <p>
-    <em> Table 4: Network hyper-parameters and metrics for the five best-ranked networks. </em>
+    <em> Table 3: Network hyper-parameters and metrics for the five best-ranked networks. </em>
 </p>

 |Comb.  | Batch Size| Epochs | Learn.     | Drop.   | N. Filter | Loss Train.  | Loss Val. | F1 Train. | F1 Val.    |